 I did not understand many of the images due to my naivety, but the emotion behind the artwork really stuck with me.

 Bethlehem was definitely filled with tourist, but many local Christians were also present throughout the city celebrating the Christmas holidays with their families.
-And Santa was every
+And Santa was everywhere too!

 We made sure to hit all the religious 'hot spots'.
 The Church of Nativity, the birth place of Jesus (pictured to the right) was our first stop.
 The church is one of the oldest places of worship in the world that is still in operation.